We live in an automation age, and its use is growing every day.

 It can be incredibly challenging because of certain factors, such as business complexity and user adoption.

-You may face roadblocks while implementing business process automation.
-But, with careful planning, you can tackle them and navigate your way towards a successful BPA adoption.
+You may face roadblocks while implementing automation.
+But, with careful planning, you can tackle them and navigate your way toward a successful BPA adoption.

 Here are the common barriers/roadblocks to automation implementation.